Dog food aggression is a fairly common issue, especially for puppies. It’s part of their genetic history.

 Dog food aggression is not uncommon among puppies, but it is relatively easily corrected.

-It is important to distinguish food aggression in adult dogs from generalized possessive aggression; the latter is much more difficult to correct and, almost always, will require professional help.
+In adults, it is important to distinguish food aggression from generalized dominance/possessive aggression.
+The latter is much more difficult to correct and, almost always, will require professional help.